Groundhog

 The manhunt lasted two days until the shooter was found dead by suicide in a tractor-trailer.

-We began to breathe, just enough to feel our bodies, which no longer felt like our own.
+We all began to breathe again - just enough to feel our body - which no longer felt like our own.

 *

-Two months after the mass shooting, a local woman trying to boost morale decided to move forward with a holiday event she hosted every December.
-Local downtown businesses would open their doors for an afternoon of holiday shopping, just as they had done in previous years.
-After two months of unspeakable heartache, a little warmth seemed it could go a long way.
+Two months after the mass shooting, a woman trying to boost morale decided to move forward with a holiday event she hosted every December.
+Local downtown businesses would open their doors for an afternoon of holiday shopping, as they had in previous years.
+After two months of unspeakable heartache, a little warmth could go a long way, she’d decided.
 There’d be hot chocolate and handmade crafts, Christmas carols and cheese boards.
-Struggling business owners desperate for connection and customers began advertising for the event, and excitement built hesitantly, then steadily.
+Struggling business owners desperate for connection and customers began advertising for the event.

-Some local residents who came out for the holiday event froze at the sight of the bloody caskets.
-Some stepping out of their cars heard “MURDER” reverberating off of buildings and drove directly home.
+Residents who came out for the holiday event froze in their tracks, staring at the bloody caskets.
+Some, stepping out of their cars, heard “MURDER!” reverberating between buildings and drove straight home.

-At some point, a local florist asked protestors to move up the street a few feet, so customers could better access her front entrance.
-They refused.
-The woman running the holiday event asked, too, assuring them that this was not a request to disband, just to better share the street.
+At some point, a local florist asked protestors to move up the street twenty feet, so customers could better access the entrance to her shop.
+The protestors refused.
+The woman running the holiday event asked the protestors, too, assuring them that this was not a request to disband, just to better share the street.
 They refused.

-It’s not like they shut down a weapons manufacturer, the woman who organized the holiday event said, tears streaming down her face.
-She’d participated in plenty of protests, but was convinced this one wouldn’t help anything.
-A friend embraced her before she plopped into a plastic chair and sobbed into her hands.
+It’s not like they shut down a weapons manufacturer, the woman who organized the holiday event cried, tears streaming down her face.
+She’d participated in plenty of protests, but thought this one had hurt more than helped.
+A friend held her as she sobbed into her hair.

 *